kkruecke/cplus-documentation/notes/value-categories.rst

 rvalue         no                  no
 ============== =================== =============

-While conceptually rvalues don't occupy storage; rvalues of class type do, and const references to temporaries also cause the temporary to be place storage, for example
+While conceptually rvalues don't occupy storage; rvalues of class type do, and "const references to a temporary" also causes the temporary to be placed in storage, for example

 .. code-block:: cpp